GoldenDrakeStudios/golden-drake-linux/README.md

 - [Btrfs](https://wiki.archlinux.org/title/Btrfs)
 - [XFS](https://wiki.archlinux.org/title/XFS)

 Btrfs is growing in popularity due to its convenient compression and snapshot capabilities, among other features, and we highly recommend it!
-The GDL installer automatically sets up Btrfs partitions with excellent mount options, including `compress-force=zstd:2` to ensure everything's nicely compressed with minimal impact on performance, and creates appropriate subvolumes with names starting with '@' as expected by the system restore utility [`timeshift`](https://github.com/teejee2008/timeshift).
-In fact, if `timeshift` is selected during installation (and the root partition uses Btrfs), GDL will configure `timeshift` to automatically create root subvolume snapshots on a regular basis, including right before software updates (courtesy of [`timeshift-autosnap`](https://gitlab.com/gobonja/timeshift-autosnap)), and each snapshot will be added to the GRUB menu (thanks to [`grub-btrfs`](https://github.com/Antynea/grub-btrfs)) so you can boot directly into one of them (as a read-only environment) in the unlikely event that your actual (read-write) system is broken, allowing you to use `timeshift` from within the snapshot to restore a snapshot so you can then reboot into your system as usual.
+The GDL installer automatically sets up Btrfs partitions with excellent mount options, including compression (`compress-force=zstd:2`), and creates appropriate subvolumes with names starting with '@' as expected by the system restore utility [Timeshift](https://github.com/teejee2008/timeshift).

+In fact, if Timeshift is selected during installation (and the root partition uses Btrfs), GDL will configure Timeshift to automatically create root subvolume snapshots on a regular basis, including right before software updates (courtesy of [`timeshift-autosnap`](https://gitlab.com/gobonja/timeshift-autosnap)), and each snapshot will be added to the GRUB menu (thanks to [`grub-btrfs`](https://github.com/Antynea/grub-btrfs)) so you can boot directly into one of them (as a read-only environment) in the unlikely event that your actual (read-write) system is broken, allowing you to use Timeshift from within the snapshot to restore a snapshot so you can then reboot into your system as usual.
 By default, these snapshots will **not** include the `@home` subvolume, which is generally the right choice: user data backups should probably be handled separately through secure external drives, a secure remote server, or both.

 ### Software